gordnzhou/imnes-emulator/README.md

 ## Desktop Application Setup
 Before starting, make sure you have [Rust](https://www.rust-lang.org/tools/install) installed and make sure the version is at least **1.79.0-nightly**.

 - Add ROMs to the `/roms` folder.
-Save data will be automatically placed in the `/saves` folder with the same name as its ROM file and a `.sav` extension.
+By default, save data will be automatically placed in the `/saves` folder with the same name as its ROM file, with a `.sav` extension.

 - To run the application:
 ```